 A number of Irish Universities have taken steps to improve access for protection applicants.
 A total of seven out of the eight Irish universities offered full-time scholarships.
-9 of the 11 institutes of technology also offer scholarships or access support.
-447 The Irish Refugee Council's Education Fund, using donations from members of the public, makes grants to support access to higher education.
-In the academic year 2021-2022, the Fund gave grants to 56 students with an average grant amount of approximately €950.
+9 of the 11 institutes of technology also offer scholarships or access support.568 The Irish Refugee Council's Education Fund, using donations from members of the public, makes grants to support access to higher education.
+In the academic year 2022-2023, the Education Fund supported 67 students to gain access to third level education with an average award of €650 per student.569

 As regards access to education and vocational training for adults, for protection applicants English language programmes are available but access often depends on the location of the Direct Provision centre.
-There are local based initiatives such as the SOLAS Orientation and Learning for Asylum Seekers programme in Galway and Mayo, the CREW project in Carlow and the Refugee Access Programme in Dublin.448
+There are local based initiatives such as the SOLAS Orientation and Learning for Asylum Seekers programme in Galway and Mayo, the CREW project in Carlow and the Refugee Access Programme in Dublin.570